 A. A limited number of pupils have a good understanding of concepts, which results in greater depth in Reading, Writing and Maths. В. Pupils receive the support within school and develop personal skills to overcome on personal barriers.
 Pupils will become more aware of how to keep themselves mentally healthy.
 Research and training will be given to enable staff to help children overcome emotional barriers.
 C. Pupils receive the support with hin school to narrow the gap between PP and NPP nationally in all year groups.
 D. Pupils coming into school and are PP have been highlighted that they have weak language levels and restricted vocabulary.
-E. All pupils eligible for PP will re develop a culture for reading f eceive support in reading at school and support with comprehension of texts.
-This support will for enjoyment.
-F. 1 nd emotional barrier, which inhibits their readiness to learn when coming into school.
-Pupils of and appear less motivated to do well in all subjects - as they enter school into Reception.
+E. All pupils eligible for PP will receive support in reading at school and support with comprehension of texts.
+This support will develop a culture for reading for enjoyment.
+F. 1 - nd emotional barrier, which inhibits their readiness to learn when coming into school.
+Pupils I and appear less motivated to do well in all subjects - as they enter school into Reception.
 G. Social, emotional and behavio oural problems affecting wellbeing and progress.
 Improved learning behaviours.
-External barriers (iss sues which also require e action outside school, such as low attendance rates) Н. Good progress in PSED and RE I. Improved partnership with parents/carers.
+External barriers (is ssues which also require e action outside school, such as low attendance rates) Н. Good progress in PSED and RE I. Improved partnership with parents/carers.
 J. Improved attendance and punctuality 4.
-Desired outcomes Success criteria and Maths.
-Disadvantaged pu ater depth in Reading, Writing upils, who start the year with in accelerated rate of progress Whole school accountability for PP outcomes.
+Desired outcomes Success criteria A. A. A limited number of pupils have a good understanding of concepts, which results in greater depth in Reading, Writing and Maths.
+Disadvantaged pupils, who start the year with low attainment to achieve at an accelerated rate of progress in order to reach at least age related expectations Whole school accountability for PP outcomes.
 PP children known to all staff within the year group.
 PP children closely monitored for attainment/progress/attendance by class teachers/TLRs and SLT.
 Pupils make at least 6 steps progress over the academic year.
 Increased parental engagement, through supporting parents to help their child with their home learning.
 Understanding of their spirituality in order to assist achievement in all areas.
-Pupils receive the support within school and develop personal skills to overcome on personal barriers.
+B. Pupils receive the support within school and develop personal skills to overcome on personal barriers.
 Pupils will become more aware of how to keep themselves mentally healthy.
 Research and training will be given to enable staff to help children overcome emotional barriers.
 Pupils will receive support from Teachers' and TA's and will have also gained a bank of skills to enable them to have a 'Growth Mindset' for learning.
 Pupils will be able to discuss how to keep themselves mentally healthy as well as physically.
 Staff will have attended training and will be able to practise theories and strategies that will help our more vulnerable pupils' access learning at a greater depth.
 Develop the children's RE toolkit in order to deal with situations in and outside of school.
-C. Pupils receive the support with nin school to narrow the gap The gap between PP and NPP Nationally will narrow so that at least 70% of PP children are working at ARE by the end of the academic year 2019.
+C. Pupils receive the support with hin school to narrow the gap The gap between PP and NPP Nationally will narrow so that at least 70% of PP children are working at ARE by the end of the academic year 2020.